-There is a starter set that contains everything you need for the ice cream, sorbets and sherbet »To the starter set«
+There is a starter set that gives you everything you need to make ice cream, sorbets, and fruit ice cream »To the starter set«

-Here are a few examples of recipes where Variegotos are used.
+Here are a few example recipes that use Variegotos:

 »Panna Cotta ice cream with winter plums«